Dost Meditation was founded by Matthew Ismail, a teacher of meditation and spiritual exploration.

 Weekly Meditation Class, The Yoga Place, Midland, MI

-Teaching a variety of classes and workshops, including sitting meditation, Yoga Nidra, and iRest Yoga Nidra Meditation, and spiritual talks.
+Teaching a variety of classes and workshops, including sitting meditation, yoga nidra meditation, and spiritual talks.

 Weekly Meditation Class, Midland Country Club, Midland, MI